Getting Started with the Semester

-To import content from another course, you always start in the new (destination) course site and pull the content in from the original course using the Import Course Content tool.
-You do not want to copy the other course or export content from it.
+To import content from another course, you always start in the new (destination) course site and pull the content in from the original course using the Import Existing Content tool.
+You do not want to make a copy of the original course or export content from it.

 See the following Canvas Guides for detailed instructions and pictures.

 - How do I copy content from another Canvas course using the Course Import tool?

 - How do I select specific content as part of a course import?

-If you are importing assignments with due dates and you need to adjust those due dates, make sure to do it as part of the import process to save time.
+If you are importing assignments with due dates and you need to adjust those due dates for the new semester, make sure to do it as part of the import process to save time.
 (See How do I adjust events and due dates in a course import?).
-You can easily change due dates from one day of the week to another.
-If you’re importing content from a spring semester to a fall semester, or vice-versa, they won’t be exactly right because of breaks and holidays.
+You can also easily change due dates from one day of the week to another.
+If you’re importing content from a spring semester to a fall semester, or vice-versa, the dates won’t be exactly right because of breaks and holidays.
 However, they’ll be close enough that you can adjust them by dragging them on the Calendar.
 (See about 2/3rds of the way down the “How do I edit an event or assignment in the Calendar?”
 Canvas Guide for an example).